mastavralis/php_pagination/README.md

 ## How to use it
 Just put your values in the array and the class will create a simple pagination system.
+Change the "per page" parameter to show as many results as you like in every page.

 ## Styling